Snowflake World Tour hits your city

 Open sources/definitions/analytics.sql in your workspace and update the enriched_order_details dynamic table definition.
 You're making two changes:

-2. Add an IMMUTABLE WHERE clause that freezes rows older than 1 day.
+2. Add a FROZEN WHERE clause that freezes rows older than 1 day.

 Replace the existing enriched_order_details definition with: